- We advise you to exercise normal safety precautions in Palau.

 You are required to pay an additional fee to have a lost or stolen passport replaced.
 In some cases, the Australian Government may also restrict the length of validity or type of replacement passports.

-In November 2013, Typhoon Haiyan caused major damage to infrastructure on the outlying atoll of Kayangel to the north of Palau.
-While essential services, including power and water have been restored and the main business area of Koror is open, you should check with your tour operator or travel agent for the latest information on the availability of tourist infrastructure and services in the areas you are travelling.
+In November 2013, Typhoon Haiyan caused major damage to infrastructure on the outlying atoll of Kayangel to the north of Palau, which continues to be repaired and rebuilt.
+You should check with your tour operator or travel agent for the latest information on the availability of tourist infrastructure and services in the areas you are travelling.

 The safety standards you might expect of tour operators are not always met, especially for adventure sports such as diving and yachting.
 Sufficient life jackets and adequate safety equipment may not be provided, and recommended maintenance standards and safety precautions may not be observed.
 Check operators' credentials and safety equipment beforehand and ensure your travel insurance policy covers your planned activities.